chrissimpkins/vectora/README.md

 User documentation is available at https://docs.rs/vectora.

+### Minimum Rust Version Compatibility Policy

+This project parameterizes generics by constants and relies on the [constant generics feature support that was stabilized in Rust v1.51.0](https://github.com/rust-lang/rust/pull/79135).

+The minimum supported `rustc` version is believed to be v1.51.0.

 ### Include Vectora in Your Project

 Import the library in the `[dependencies]` section of your `Cargo.toml` file: